Skip to main content

 Template Layout

-After cloning the template repository, you will have a directory structure that looks something like this:
+After cloning the Inferno Test Kit Template repository, you will have a directory structure that looks something like this:

 ├── Dockerfile